 Ah Di Duck Rice Kway Chap

 Braised duck can be tricky to cook.
 It can be challenging and dry, depending on how you cook it.
 That’s why it is a hidden gem of what to eat in Woodlands.
 Ah, Di Duck Rice Kway Chap has a perfect way to cook it.
 It was known as 769 Yishun Duck Rice Kway Chap in 1993 and was named by Ah Li, the owner and founder.
 Then, the name changed to Ah Di Duck Rice Kway Chap after Ah Li’s son Ah Di.
 He is now the one who runs the business.

 Food lovers like Ah Di’s because of its delicious taste and the perfect texture of the duck.
 Their sauce to braise the duck has a sweet and savoury flavour.
 It is light and smooth.
 So, it brings out the duck meat’s taste, tenderness, and moistness.
 Pair it with sambal chilli and another chilli with a tangy taste.

 Kway Chap is also something you should try in Ah Di’s.
 They clean the pig innards well.
 It is easy as a result of them braising it well.
 Accompanying the slippery Kway is a broth with a light herbal taste.
-Paired it with a chilli dip that has a good balance of spiciness and flavour.
+Pair it with a chilli dip with a good balance of spiciness and flavour.